Angelica Stacy

 Angelica M. Stacy is the associate vice provost for the faculty, and professor of chemistry, at University of California, Berkeley.
 Stacy was one of the first women to receive tenure in the college of chemistry at UC Berkeley.

 At UC Berkeley, Stacy leads a research group that explores topics in materials science and chemistry education.
-Stacy is particularly well known in the community for her contributions to chemistry education research with a specific focus on strategies to increase diversity in the field and STEM more generally.
+Stacy has won numerous awards for her contributions to chemistry education research and has advocated for increased diversity in the field and STEM more generally.